tbhb/typing-graph/docs/roadmap.md

 ## Graph traversal API

 The `walk()` function provides depth-first pre-order traversal with predicate filtering and depth limits.
-This section covers planned enhancements beyond the shipped functionality.
+This section covers planned enhancements beyond the current feature set.

-### Additional traversal strategies
+### More traversal strategies

 **Goals:**